-Once the element is successfully installed and there are no leaks, replace the power wires, thermostat cover, insulation, and control assembly or access panel.
+Once the element is successfully installed and there are no leaks, replace the power wires, thermostat cover, insulation, and access panel or ESM.
 Make sure all wire connections are tight.
 Replace the cover on the electrical junction box.

 Restore power to the water heater.
 It may take two hours for the tank to heat up.